-Sundiata is a New Afrikan political prisoner of war.
-A tireless worker for Black liberation, Sundiata was a prominent member of the Harlem chapter of the Black Panther Party.
-After targeting by the FBI’s illegal COINTELPRO operation, Sundiata continued the struggle underground with the Black Liberation Army.
-In 1973 he, Zayd and Assata Shakur were stopped by New Jersey state troopers.
-Zayd Shakur was killed, while Assata was wounded and taken into custody.
-One state trooper was killed during the incident and another injured.
+Sundiata is a tireless worker for Black liberation, and once a prominent member of the Harlem chapter of the Black Panther Party.
+After targeting by the FBI’s illegal COINTELPRO operation, Sundiata continued the struggle underground.
+In 1973 he and two friends were stopped by New Jersey state troopers.
+One of his friends and one state trooper was killed during the incident.
 In a politically charged and biased trial, Sundiata was sentenced to life plus 30 years.

-Sundiata (born as Clark Edward Squire), a New Afrikan political prisoner of war, mathematician, and computer analyst, was born January 14, 1937, in Decatur, Texas, and raised in Vernon, Texas.
-He went to college at age 16 and graduated from Prairie View A & M College of Texas in 1956 with a B.S. in mathematics and for the next 13 years worked for various computer-oriented firms, mostly in the New York area.
+Sundiata (born as Clark Edward Squire), a New Afrikan mathematician, and computer analyst, was born January 14, 1937, in Decatur, Texas, and raised in Vernon, Texas.
+He went to college at age 16 and graduated from Prairie View A & M College of Texas in 1956 with a B.S. in mathematics.
+For the next 13 years, he worked for various computer-oriented firms, mostly in the New York area.
 One of his first jobs after college was as a computer analyst at NASA.

-During the summer of 1964, he did voter registration work in Mississippi.
+During the summer of 1964, he did voter registration work in Alabama and Mississippi.
 In 1968, he joined the Harlem Black Panther Party and did community work around issues of schools, housing, jobs, child care, drugs, and police brutality.

 In 1969, he and 13 others were arrested in the Panther 21 conspiracy case.
 He was held in jail without bail and on trial for two years before being acquitted, along with all other defendants, by a jury deliberating less than two hours.

 Upon release, FBI intimidation of potential employers shut off all employment possibilities in the computer profession and stepped-up COINTELPRO harassment, surveillance, and provocations soon drove him underground.

-In May 1973, while driving the New Jersey Turnpike, he and his comrades were stopped by N.J. state troopers.
-One companion, Zayd Shakur, was killed, another companion, Assata Shakur, was wounded and captured.
+In May 1973, while driving the New Jersey Turnpike, he and two companions were stopped by N.J. state troopers.
+One companion was killed, and another was wounded and captured.
 One state trooper was killed and another wounded, and Sundiata was captured days later.
 After a highly sensationalized and prejudicial trial, he was convicted of the death of the state trooper and was sentenced to life plus 30 years consecutive.